raviyelna/raviyelna.github.io/about.markdown

     flex-wrap: wrap; /* Allows content to wrap on smaller screens */
     align-items: flex-start; /* Align items at the start of the container */
     margin: 20px 0; /* Space around the container */
+    gap: 20px; /* Space between the items */
   }

   /* Responsive image container */
   .image-container {
-    flex: 0 1 330px; /* Allows the image to scale while maintaining its aspect */
+    flex: 0 1 330px; /* Image will take up to 330px and shrink if needed */
-    padding-right: 20px; /* Space between image and text */
-  }
+    max-width: 100%; /* Image container will not exceed its parent's width */ }

   .responsive-image {